FusionAuth/fusionauth-site/astro/src/content/articles/oauth/modern-guide-to-oauth.md

 ---
-layout: advice
 title: The Modern Guide to OAuth
 description: Not just another OAuth tutorial.
 This guide walks you through all of the real use-cases of OAuth in clear and simple detail.
 image: advice/modern-guide-oauth/expert-advice-the-modern-guide-to-oauth-header-image.png
 author: Brian Pontarelli and Dan Moore
-category: OAuth
+section: OAuth
 date: 2021-03-26
 dateModified: 2023-03-24
+icon: /img/icons/modern-guide-oauth-2.0.svg
 ---

 I know what you are thinking, is this really another guide to OAuth 2.0?

 Well, yes and no. This guide is different than most of the others out there because it covers all of the ways that we actually use OAuth.
 It also covers all of the details you need to be an OAuth expert without reading all the specifications or writing your own OAuth server.
 This document is based on hundreds of conversations and client implementations as well as our experience building FusionAuth, an OAuth server which has been downloaded over a million times.

 If that sounds good to you, keep reading!

 We do cover a lot, so here's a handy table of contents to let you jump directly to a section if you'd like.